-Therapy can help you understand how psychological processes and trauma might impact where you want to be in life.
 How we view ourselves and the world around us affects our mental health.
-Coaching can help untangle a relationship challenge, improve communication, focus on wellness, anchor parenting in deeper values, mark out a path to reach a goal, and offer clarity in chaos.
-Grief work honors the power of presence to bring healing and connection to a time of loss and pain.
+Therapy can help to understand how thoughts, feelings and trauma might impact where we want to be in life.
+Coaching can help untangle a relationship challenge, improve communication, prioritize wellness, anchor parenting in deeper values, mark out a path to reach a goal, and offer clarity in chaos.
+Grief work honors the power of connection to bring healing to a time of loss and pain.
+What would help you feel supported right now?

-My approach is founded on master's level coursework in mental health counseling at Vermont State University, a counseling internship in hospice through the University of Vermont Medical Center, and a psychotherapy internship with Hinesburg Counseling Collaborative.
-Experience in individual therapy, couples therapy, grief counseling, family services, parent coaching, processing childhood trauma, coping with anxiety, depression, life transitions and life disruptions, drives my openness to support complex needs.
+My approach is grounded in academic training in mental health counseling through Vermont State University, work in grief counseling with hospice through the University of Vermont Medical Center, and as a psychotherapist with Hinesburg Counseling Collaborative.
+Experience in individual therapy, couples therapy, grief counseling, family services, parent coaching, childhood trauma, coping with anxiety, depression, and life transitions drives my openness to support complex needs.
 We can unravel a painful story from the past or work to resolve intense feelings that are happening today.
 You don't have to do this alone.
 Let's talk about what you need right now.

 Coaching $120 one hour session